 Write an article on a topic that people actually want to learn more about.
 You can choose that topic by researching keywords related to your niche and your audience.
 Research the topic thoroughly and provide your readers with an in-depth piece of content that helps to educate them on the subject at hand.

-The trick with viral content is to make it as informative as possible so that it’s read and shared over and over again.
+The trick with Awareness Content is to make it as informative as possible so that it’s read and shared over and over again.

 Thought Leadership Content

 One of the best ways to grow a small business or build your personal brand is to build trust with your audience or customer base.
 One way to do that is to create thought leadership content.